 And here’s the best part – the dish can sit out or in the fridge for hours with no spoilage and only a continual improvement in flavor.

-So if the only time you can prepare that dish for 20 for the teacher appreciation lunch or your Mother’s Day barbecue is at 6AM before the frenzy begins, make this salad.
+If the only time you can prepare the salad for 20 for the teacher appreciation lunch or your Mother’s Day barbecue is at 6AM before the frenzy begins, make this salad.
 If you are looking for a versatile colorful side dish that screams summer and marries with an array of main dishes from chipotle steak tacos to barbecue to a vegetarian buffet, make this salad.

 Corn Salad with Tomatoes, Avocado, Edamame, and Cilantro Lime Dressing